manishghop/rocm/README.md

   Expected behavior --> True
 - But it results in a HIP error, to fix it:
-- Simply run `export HSA_OVERRIDE_GFX_VERSION=11.0.0`[We are trying to override the graphic driver version to match 7900xt]/
+- Simply run `export HSA_OVERRIDE_GFX_VERSION=11.0.0`[We are trying to override the graphic driver version to match 7900xt]/ The gfx version for 7900xt currently supported is  gfx1100+ for rocm 5.7.
 - Now again test the cuda available process, it should fix the error.